ablestack/nestjs-bff/README.md

 ## Description

-NestJS-BFF is a starter project for those looking for a fast-track to building a production-grade [BFF](https://samnewman.io/patterns/architectural/bff/) web application with [NestJS](https://nestjs.com/).
+NestJS-BFF is a starter project for those looking to fast-track building a production-grade [BFF](https://samnewman.io/patterns/architectural/bff/) web application with [NestJS](https://nestjs.com/).
 This is a Monorepo project containing an API, example web client, and a companion CLI.
 It leverages Yarn Workspaces for convenient centralized package management across all three.

 ## Background

 [NestJS](https://nestjs.com/) is a fantastic project, and a pleasure to develop with.
-However, it is a framework by design, and not an out-of-the-box complete system.
+However, it is a framework by design, and not an turnkey web application solution.
 While this make it a powerful and flexible toolkit for building web-apps, there are quite a few features missing that are often taken for granted in other web-application systems.

-Features such as logging, configuration management, data-base migrations, and even authentication are either missing, not production ready, or need to be assembled and configured from nest-js samples and examples.
-To get from a vanilla nest-js scaffold to a production-ready web-application stack is a worthwhile, but time consuming endeavor.
+Features such as logging, configuration management, data-base migrations, and even authentication are either missing from a newly scaffolded nest-js web-application, or not production ready.
+To get to a production-ready web-application stack with nest-js is a worthwhile endeavor, but can be very time consuming.
 This project aims to provide a short-cut for those who wish to save themselves some time, and an example of a full nest-js web-application implementation for the rest of us.

 ### Developer Benefits